imixs/imixs-workflow/src/site/markdown/contributing.md

 ## Coding Guidelines

 We use Eclipse as the main development platform.
 Also the code style of Imixs-Workflow is based on the Eclipse Code Style rules.

+- tab is used for indention
+- line length is set to 120

 You can import the file 'imixs-code-style.xml' into the Eclipse IDE to get the actual formating rules (_Preferences -> Java-Code-Style Formatter Profile_).

 Please do not reformat existing code.
 If you use an other IDE like Eclipse we recommend to import an appropriate formatting style rule.